 American Pilgrims' next training session will be Friday, August 19th through Sunday, August 21st, 2016, in Portland, Oregon.
-Be watching for the announcement of registration around the first half of June.
-Training is always held the Tuesday through Thursday immediately preceding the national Gathering of Pilgrims.
+The information flyer is downloadable HERE.
+Registration is now open!
+Click HERE to proceed to the registration form.
+And remember, training is always held the Tuesday through Thursday immediately preceding the national Gathering of Pilgrims.
 Why not become a member and you'll receive announcements of registration automatically!

 Do you know that there is an Hospitalero Training Scholarship Program?
 And an Hospitalero Service Grant Program?
 The goal of the American Pilgrims Hospitalero Training Scholarship is to make participation in the organization’s hospitalero training financially feasible for all members of American Pilgrims.
 See the American Pilgrims' Grant Program page for details and application information.
 On that same page you will also find information about the Hospitalero Service Grant Program.

 For some insight into the sense of fulfillment, there is an interesting YouTube video about volunteer hospitalero service that has snippets of interviews with the late Don José María of San Juan de Ortega, Don Jesús Jato of the albergue Ave Fenix and the Confraternity of Saint James' Marion Marples.